 Manners create a collegiate atmosphere—treat both your fellows and your teachers with respect.
 And while we're speaking of teachers, place yourself in their place and imagine observing yourself from their eyes—it will help you greatly in creating your first impression.

-Above all, give your best to every person you meet college.
+Above all, give your best to every person you meet at college.

 Treat People Politely

-Be friendly and try to mingle with those whom you like on first sight.
+Be friendly and try to mingle with those whom you like at first sight.

 When you're nervous, it's easy to speak more than is necessary, so try to restrain yourself.
 Instead, listen to your new friends, learn about their personalities and interests, and engage in conversation.

-One mistake I made only first day of college is that I was trying so hard to act smart, I came off as a fool.
+One mistake I made on the first day of college is trying so hard to act smart that I came off as a fool.
 Don't inflate your ego and act as though you know things others do not.
 Because of my mistake, I now advise students going to college not to act like know-it-alls.